elinordin/space-finder-frontend/README.md

 # Typescript and Jest Exercise
 ---
-Exersise is from the 'Typescript with React classes - quick start - Jest testing" course on Udemy by Alex Horea
+Exercise is from the 'Typescript with React classes - quick start - Jest testing" course on Udemy by Alex Horea

 ### :closed_book: Learnings: